NeoGeographyToolkit/StereoPipeline/src/asp/IceBridge/README.txt

 StereoPipeline/src/asp/IceBridge/full_processing_script.py

+(see inside this tool for an example usage).

-The complete list of cameras for all flights is in camera_lookup.txt which is parsed automatically by full_processing_script.py, handling cameras that changed in mid-flight.
+The complete list of cameras for all flights is in camera_lookup.txt which is parsed automatically by full_processing_script.py, handling cameras that changed in mid-flight (in directory StereoPipeline/src/asp/IceBridge).

-See also the notes at special_cases.txt.
+See also the notes at special_cases.txt at the same location.

+The data are archived on lou, at

+/u/oalexan1/projects/data/icebridge

+The DEMs that were used to create the orthoimages and which we use to create the camera models are in the reference_dems/ subdirectory.